aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/addjavascripttopage/_index.md

 ---
-title: Add Java Script To Page
+title: Add Java Script To PDF File
-linktitle: Add Java Script To Page
+linktitle: Add Java Script PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add JavaScript to PDF files using Aspose.PDF for .NET.
+description: Learn how to add JavaScript to PDF file using Aspose.PDF for .NET.
 Step-by-step guide with code tutorials for document and page level scripting.
 type: docs
 weight: 10
 url: /net/programming-with-document/addjavascripttopage/
 ---
 To add JavaScript to a PDF file, we will use Aspose.PDF for .NET.
 This library provides a simple and efficient way to work with PDF files in .NET applications.
 The following steps will guide you through the process of adding JavaScript to a PDF file using Aspose.PDF for .NET.

 ## Step 1: Load the PDF File